Log in or Register

 South West

-The dredge will exhibit shapes and lights in accordance with the Prevention of collisions in State Waters Regulations 1983.
+All vessels taking part in these works will display lights and shapes in accordance with the Prevention of Collisions in State Waters Regulations 1983 at all times.

 Chart reference: WA859 - Bunbury to Port Geographe